angular/angular/aio/content/start/start-forms.md

 Congratulations!
 You have a complete online store application with a product catalog, a shopping cart, and a checkout function.

-[Continue to the "Deployment" section](start/start-deployment "Try it: Deployment") to move to local development, or deploy your app to Firebase or your own server.
+[Continue to the "Deployment" section](start/start-deployment "Try it: Deployment") to move to local development, or deploy your application to Firebase or your own server.